bcoles/kasld/docs/usage.md

 genuine posture regression is.
 Exit `0` = no regression, `1` = regression
 (findings printed), `2` = error.
-Snapshots can be live `-j` or replayed from an [extra/collect](../extra/collect) bundle (`KASLD_SYSROOT=<bundle>/sysroot kasld -j`), so a baseline captured on one host can be checked from another — provided both snapshots are taken the same way.
+Snapshots can be live `-j` or replayed from an [extra/collect](../extra/collect) bundle (`extra/prepare-bundle <bundle> DIR && KASLD_SYSROOT=DIR kasld -j`), so a baseline captured on one host can be checked from another — provided both snapshots are taken the same way.
 A replay reaches only the components a captured tree can answer, so pairing one with a live run measures a change of vantage rather than of posture, and typically as an improvement, which a gate would pass.
 The top-level `replay`